 Objectives and Content

-- Write correct concurrent programs using multiple programming models, e.g., shared memory, message-passing, actors, futures, and data-parallelism primitives.
+- can write correct concurrent programs using appropriate programming models,

-- Model a concurrent process using a formal method.
+- can model a concurrent process using a formal method, and

 Required Previous Knowledge

 At least 60 ECTS in computer science, preferably including some mathematics